abhijeet-k-21/siem-internship-phase1/README.md

 Additional screenshots of system logs and configurations.

-📁 Repository Structure
+# 📁 Repository Structure
-bash
-Copy
-Edit

 siem-internship-phase-1/

 │

 ├── /logs/                # Exported logs (if any)

-├── /screenshots/         # Screenshots of setup and events ├── writeups/
+├── /screenshots/         # Screenshots of setup and events

+├── writeups/

 └── README.md             # Documentation

-🧠 Learning Outcomes
+# 🧠 Learning Outcomes
 Understood the purpose and setup of Sysmon.

 Learned how to monitor important Windows Event IDs.